tomteipl/weechat-MyScripts/README.md

 ## X11notify.py usage

+Type `/xnotif help` to see help in client.
 X11notify.py requires `libnotify` to work.
 Most **DE** has it installed by default.
 It works out of the box, so all you need to do is to copy it to the **Weechat** scripts directory and load it with `/script load X11notify.py`.
 Or `/script load PATH/TO/SCRIPT`.